raytheonbbn/landsar-sdk/README.md

 ## License
-LandSAR Motion Model Software Development Kit Copyright (c) 2023 Raytheon Technologies
+LandSAR Motion Model Software Development Kit Copyright (c) 2024 RTX BBN Technologies

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by